-An annual dose calculation for atmospheric, or airborne, radionuclides is required by US EPA under NESHAP and is provided to US EPA in an annual report (DOE 2023d).
-The effect of radionuclides released to the atmosphere by PORTS during 2022 was determined by calculating the effective annual dose to the MEI, the individual who resides at the most exposed point near the plant, and to the entire population (approximately 662,000 residents) within 50 miles of the plant.
+An annual dose calculation for atmospheric, or airborne, radionuclides is required by US EPA under NESHAP and is provided to US EPA in an annual report (DOE 2024d).
+The effect of radionuclides released to the atmosphere by PORTS during 2023 was determined by calculating the effective annual dose to the MEI, the individual who resides at the most exposed point near the plant, and to the entire population (approximately 662,000 residents) within 50 miles of the plant.
 Dose was calculated using the Clean Air Act Assessment Package-1988 Personal Computer (CAP-88 PC) computer program, Version 4.1, which was developed under the sponsorship of US EPA for use in demonstrating compliance with the radionuclide NESHAP.
 The program uses models to calculate levels of radionuclides in the air, on the ground, and in food (vegetables, meat, and milk) and subsequent intakes by individuals.
 The program also uses meteorological data collected at PORTS such as wind direction, wind speed, atmospheric stability, rainfall, and average air temperature.

 Radionuclide emissions were modeled for each of the air emission sources discussed in Section 4.2.1.
 The dose calculations assumed that each person remained unprotected, resided at home (actually outside the house) during the entire year, and obtained food according to the rural pattern defined in the NESHAP background documents.
-This pattern specifies that 70 percent of the vegetables and produce, 44 percent of the meat, and 40 percent of the milk consumed by each person are produced in the local area, such as in a home garden.
-The remaining portion of each food is assumed to be produced within 50 miles of PORTS.
+This pattern specifies that all food is produced within 50 miles of PORTS.
 In reality, the majority of the food consumed locally is purchased at supermarkets that receive food items from all over the world.
 As a result, these assumptions most likely overestimate the dose received by a member of the public, since it is unlikely that a person spends the entire year outside at home and consumes food from the local area as described above.

-The maximum potential annual dose to an off-site individual from radiological releases from PORTS air emission sources in 2022 was 0.08 mrem/year.
+The maximum potential annual dose to an off-site individual from radiological releases from PORTS air emission sources in 2023 was 0.085 mrem/year.
 This annual dose is below the 10 mrem/year limit applicable to PORTS and the approximate 311 mrem/year annual dose that the average individual in the United States receives from natural sources of radiation (National Council on Radiation Protection 2009).

 The collective annual dose (or population dose) is the sum of doses to all individual members of the public within 50 miles of PORTS.
-In 2022, the population dose from PORTS emissions was 0.772 person-rem/year.
+In 2023, the population dose from PORTS emissions was 0.749 person-rem/year.